arturylab/ai-quizlab/README.md

 ## ✨ Features

-- 🔐 **Teacher and Student Login:** Secure authentication for both roles.
+- 🔐 **Teacher and Student Login:** Secure authentication for both roles with session timeouts for added security.
 - 🧑‍🏫 **Teacher Dashboard:**
   - 📤 Upload student lists via CSV files.
   - 📥 Download student credentials as CSV.
-  - 📝 Create and manage quizzes by subject and level.
+  - 📝 Create and manage quizzes by subject and level, with random question selection for each exam.
   - 👁️ View student lists generated from uploaded CSVs.
+  - ⚙️ Edit your profile (name, school, and password) from a dedicated profile page.
 - 👨‍🎓 **Student Dashboard:**
   - 🧪 Participate in science quizzes.
+  - ⏰ Session time limits for secure access.
   - 📊 Track quiz progress and results.
 - 📂 **CSV Integration:** Easily import and export student data.
 - 🔒 **Password Security:** All passwords are securely hashed.
 - 🗂️ **JSON Storage:** Student lists are stored per teacher in the `/json` folder for easy access and download.
+- 💬 **User Feedback:** Flash messages provide clear feedback for login, registration, profile updates, and errors.

 ---